 Samson's Quest is a feature film about love and video games.
-Part romantic comedy and part coming-of-age drama, it's set in an alternate 1995 and is about trying to beat the world's hardest game in one night.
-The premise: Olga is a gaming athlete on the cusp of breaking into Japan's professional scene -- everything depends on her performance in the upcoming Tokyo Invitational.
-Samson -- an aimless youth with his college graduation looming -- accidentally deletes the saved game Olga cannot compete without.
-Now, with the help of his friends, Samson must complete the game before dawn.
+Part romantic comedy and part coming-of-age drama, it is set in an alternate 1995 and chronicles our characters' attempt to beat the world's hardest game in one night.
+Olga is an gaming athlete on the cusp of breaking into Japan's professional scene -- everything depends on her performance in the upcoming Tokyo Invitational.
+Samson -- an aimless youth with his graduation looming -- accidentally deletes Olga's save data.
+She cannot compete without it.
+Now, with the help of his friends, Samson must find a way to complete the game before dawn.

 Samson's Quest is set in an alternate 1995, one that has been amped up to capture the essence of the period: kaleidoscopic palettes, grunge fashion, and tasteless graphic design.
 Our production is putting a high priority on set design and wardrobe, aiming to transport the viewer back twenty years.